 The St. Mark’s Youth Philanthropy Guild was founded in 2011 with the purpose of engaging the youth of the parish in the charitable giving process.
 Each year, with the help of Outreach Commission member Gary Ward, this group of teens crafts a mission statement, solicits grant requests, and settles on a detailed allocation proposal for a $5,000.00 fund provided by an Outreach Commission grant.
 Last year, a group of four St. Mark’s YPG members made grants to five worthy organizations: Pura Vida, Breakthrough Options For Families, Support the Troops Club, Person to Person, and the New Canaan Library.
 This year, there are 14 YPG members!
 Stay tuned for exciting news on their plans for this year’s fund.

-Do you know of a worthy organization that could benefit from a St. Mark’s Outreach Grant?
-We are always looking to expand the scope of our giving.
-Help us connect with new opportunities for giving.
+If you know of a worthy organization that could benefit from a St. Mark’s Outreach Grant, we are always looking to expand the scope of our giving.

 Janet Prill, Outreach Commission Chair